UniversalDependencies/docs/_u-dep/flat.md

 nsubj(organization-7, Al-1)
 ~~~

-And in Modern German, these prepositions have generally just become a fossilized part of a family name
+And in Modern German or French, these prepositions have generally just become a fossilized part of a family name
-and appear without the given name.
-Again, here, analysis as `flat` seems appropriate:
+and regularly appear without the given name.
+Again, here, analysis as `flat` seems correct:

 ~~~ sdparse
 Von Hohenlohe gewann das Rennen . \n Von Hohenlohe won the race .